 Community Garden Plot Rental 2022 – Register Online HERE

-Several people did not follow the rules, so we had to develop this waiver.
+Several people did not follow the rules, so we had to develop a waiver with the registration form.
 We fashioned it after what other gardens have done with their disclaimer and liability clause.
 There are also a few new additions to the Garden Guidelines and Regulations Booklet.

 Other arrangements will need to be made to pick up your garden map and rules and sign your waiver, so we can get the season off the ground.
 Additional Community Garden Notes from Patty found here.